pallavik95/demo_project/README.md

-# project using HTML and CSS
+# Project using HTML and CSS